Designedfor kids1

 Azurity Solutions logo; patient support, simplified

-Azurity Solutions offers guidance on medication approval, access, and co-pays to help eligible patients get their Azurity medications.*
+Azurity Solutions is a comprehensive support platform providing guidance to help patients access their prescribed Azurity medications.

 XATMEP® (methotrexate) Oral Solution, 2.5 mg/mL